Blue-Ventures-Conservation/GEM/README.md

 GEE.
 This can be done by following this [link](https://signup.earthengine.google.com/) and filling out a simple request form.
 Approval typically takes one or two business days.
-GEE is free to use for academic and not for profit enterprises - commercial applications will require special permission.
+GEE is free to use for academic and not for profit enterprises.
+For commercial applications, GEE offers paid commercial licenses
+- details [here](https://earthengine.google.com/faq/).
+At this time, the GEEMMM is not available for commercial use -interested parties should contact the authors to confirm this status.
 Once your Google account has been granted access to GEE, you can use the GEEMMM.

 There are two methods to run the GEEMMM:
 1) Click on the links below and run the scripts.
 Clear instructions are provided in the comments within each script; or
-2) Copy the entire tool into your personal Google Earth Engine Script library.
+2) Copy the entire tool into your personal GEE Script library.

 The first option is the easiest to execute, and least likely to generate any errors.